M. K. Brown

-M. K. Brown is an American cartoonist and painter whose work has appeared in many publications, including National Lampoon (1972-1981), Mother Jones, Wimmen's Comix, The New Yorker, Playboy, among others.
+M. K. Brown is an American cartoonist and painter whose work has appeared in many publications, including National Lampoon (1972-1981), Mother Jones, Wimmen's Comix, The New Yorker, and Playboy, among others.
 She has written several books, created animations for The Tracey Ullman Show, and was a contributing artist to the "comic jam" graphic novel The Narrative Corpse.
 She is also an accomplished painter with work in galleries and many private collections.

-Lynda Barry, cartoonist of the comic strip Ernie Pook's Comeek, lists Brown one of her early influences.
+Lynda Barry, cartoonist of the comic strip Ernie Pook's Comeek, lists Brown as one of her early influences.

 Personal life

 M. K. Brown was born in Connecticut and she grew up in Darien, Connecticut and New Brunswick, Canada.
-She attended school at Silvermine Guild School of Art (now named Silvermine Guild Arts Center) in New Canaan, Connecticut with cartoonist, Manuel "Spain" Rodriguez.
+She attended school at Silvermine Guild School of Art (now named Silvermine Guild Arts Center) in New Canaan, Connecticut, with cartoonist Manuel "Spain" Rodriguez.